Meiguro/simplyjs/README.md

 #### Window.action(actionDef)

-This is a special nested accessor to the `action` property which takes an `actionDef`.
-It can be used to set a new `actionDef`.
+Nested accessor to the `action` property which takes an `actionDef`.
+Used to configure the action bar with a new `actionDef`.
 See [Window actionDef].

 ````js
 card.action({